 The ThermaPANEL system provides structure to the base and adds full support to the paver array.
 It is advisable to pre-compact the sand into the joints and crevices between the panels.
 This can be done using a vibraplate with a plastic base or a hand tamp.

-Wood framed decks can also be configured to support the ThermaPANEL units with just the framing and then wood, PVC or other synthetic decking can be applied over the panels and fastened to the framing located between the panels.
+Wood-framed decks can also be configured to support the ThermaPANEL units with just the framing and then wood, PVC, or another synthetic decking can be applied over the panels and fastened to the framing located between the panels.